 - Details for each method below.

-Baking Dinner Rolls (2 ways)
+Baking Dinner Rolls (2 methods)

 Same recipe, different results.
-A hotter/higher heat will cause the dinner rolls to rise more quickly in the oven (oven spring) which results in a thinner, softer crust.
+A hotter/higher heat will cause the dinner buns to rise more quickly in the oven (oven spring) which results in a thinner, softer crust.
 Brushing butter on the dinner rolls after baking also creates a softer, more tender crust.

 A slightly lower, moderate oven temperature causes the dinner rolls to rise at a slower rate and takes longer for the dinner rolls to cook through.
 The longer the rolls are in the oven, the thicker the crust will be.
-For crusty rolls, don't brushing butter on the top.
+For crusty rolls, don't brush butter on the top.

-Soft Dinner Rolls (pull aparts)
+How to Make Soft Vegan Dinner Rolls

 Soft, pillowy dinner rolls (aka tear aparts/pull apart) are small, light and fluffy.
 They rise (proof) touching each other so they bake into one another and are beyond satisfying when you tear them apart.

 The sides are slightly pale while the tops are golden and buttery.
-They are the classic, soft, white dinner rolls that typically make an appearance at Sunday family dinners and on holiday dinner tables.
+They are the classic, soft, white yeast dinner rolls that typically make an appearance at Sunday family dinners and on holiday dinner tables.

 - preheat the oven to 445º F, rack in center of oven, prepare pan